-- 5. Return the machine to the operating position. - 6.
-Pour about 3/4 of the crankcase capacity of oil in the crankcase.
+Return the machine to the operating position.

+6. Pour about 3/4 of the crankcase capacity of oil in the crankcase.

-Note: Max. fill: 0.55 L (0.58 qt or 18.6 oz), type: SAE 30 detergent oil with an API service classification of SF, SG, SH, SJ, SL, or higher.
+Note: Max. fill: 0.59 L (20 oz), type: SAE 30 detergent oil with an API service classification of SF, SG, SH, SJ, SL, or higher.

 - 7. Wait about 3 minutes for the oil to settle in the crankcase. - 8.
 Wipe the dipstick clean with a clean cloth. - 9.
-Insert the dipstick into the oil-fill tube (but do not screw it in), then remove the dipstick. - 10.
-Read the oil level on the dipstick (Figure 20). - If the oil level is low, slowly pour a small amount of oil into the oil-fill tube and repeat steps 8 through 10 until the oil level on the dipstick is correct. - If the oil level is high, drain the excess oil until the oil level on the dipstick is correct.
+Insert the dipstick into the oil-fill tube, then remove the dipstick. - 10.
+Read the oil level on the dipstick (Figure 23). - If the oil level is below the Add mark on the dipstick, slowly pour a small amount of oil into the oil-fill tube and repeat steps 8 through 10 until the oil level is at the Full mark on the dipstick. - If the oil level is above the Full mark on the dipstick, drain the excess oil until the oil level is at the Full mark on the dipstick.